mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 Example (Under IFRS)
-Barceloneta Inc reports under IFRS and its manager has collected the following information about a set of assets tested for impairment:
+Barceloneta Inc. reports under IFRS, and its manager has collected the following information about a set of assets tested for impairment:
 - Carrying value: 35 million euros
 - Fair value: 28 million euros
 - Selling costs: 1.5 million euros